-For those who visit The Road To Mental Wellness regularly, you may have come across a post or two that talked about the my unique challenges surrounding medications.
-For those of you that haven’t I’ll give you a quick run down.
+If you visit The Road To Mental Wellness regularly, you may have come across a post or two that talked about my unique challenges surrounding medications.
+For those of you who haven’t I’ll give you a quick run down.

 Since November of last year, I have been seeing a wonderful psychiatrist who has been working diligently to find a pharmaceutical treatment that will quiet my symptoms of PTSD, depression and anxiety.
 I am grateful that there is someone advocating for me with such a desire to want to help.